varugheseben/edurek-data_science/Artificial Intelligence/Text Mining/Introduction.md

   - **Clustering**: Grouping similar documents together without predefined labels, which is useful for discovering hidden themes in a dataset.
   - **Sentiment Analysis**: Determining the emotional tone behind a body of text—whether it's positive, negative, or neutral.
   - **Concept/Topic Modeling**: Identifying the main subjects or themes running through a massive collection of documents.

+  **Real World Applications**
+  Text mining is widely used across industries to automate tasks and drive decision-making:
+   - **Customer Experience**: Companies analyze product reviews, surveys, and social media mentions to understand consumer sentiment and identify product flaws.
+   - **Healthcare & Bio-informatics**: Researchers mine medical journals and patient records to accelerate drug discovery or spot trends in disease outbreaks.
+   - **Finance**: Financial analysts use it to skim thousands of news articles or quarterly earnings reports simultaneously to gauge market sentiment and automate stock trading strategies.
+   - **Spam Filtering**: Email providers use text classification to analyze the content of incoming messages and filter out phishing attempts and spam.